subsquid/docs/docs/tutorials/index-to-local-csv-files.md

 sidebar_position: 25
 ---

-# Save indexed data in CSV files, locally
+# Save indexed data to local CSV files

 ## Objective

-This tutorial describes how to use Subsquid's indexing framework for saving processed blockchain data to CSV files, locally.
+This tutorial describes how to use the Subsquid indexing framework for saving processed blockchain data to local CSV files.
 The intent is to show how Subsquid SDK can be used for data analytics prototyping.

 File-based data formats like CSV are convenient for data analysis, especially in the early prototyping stages.
 This convenience motivated Subsquid Team to develop some extensions to allow saving processed data to file-based storage.

 We chose MATIC transactions on Ethereum mainnet for this example.
 This selection provides enough data to highlight the performance of the Subsquid framework and is interesting from a data analysis standpoint.

 An article about this demo project [has been published on Medium](https://link.medium.com/1NPC1S2czxb).
-The project source code can be found [in this repository on GitHub](https://github.com/RaekwonIII/local-csv-indexing).
+The project source code can be found [in this repository on GitHub](https://github.com/RaekwonIII/local-csv-indexing) (link out of date).

+[//]: # (!!!!
+Update all github URLs)

 ## Pre-requisites